steve3424/CarND-Traffic-Sign-Classifier-Project/PROJECT SUBMISSION FILES/WRITEUP.md

-#### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+#### 3. Model training

-To train the model, I used the mean cross entropy as the loss operation with the AdamOptimizer.
+To train the model, I used the mean cross entropy as the loss operation with the AdamOptimizer to reduce the error.
 I used a learning rate of 0.0005 and ran the training for 30 epochs.
 I also included a dropout rate of 0.6.

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+#### 4. Strategies to improve accuracy

 My final validation accuracy was 96.5%